mightymos/RF-Bridge-OB38S003/README.md

 The firmware radio decoding is inspired by 1) RF-Bridge-EFM8BB1 (Portisch) and 2) rc-switch projects.

 # Status
 THIS IS A WORK IN PROGRESS and requires multiple flashing steps.
+Decoding has only been tested with a single door sensor using standard 24 bit protocol.

 For many users it is probably easiest to flash the passthrough mode.
 Then perform any actual decoding/encoding on the ESP8265 using Tasmota/ESPHome.